 Lost earning capacity is typically awarded when the victim is unable to return to work for a sustained period of time.
 It is usually awarded in conjunction with "lost wages" in Nevada, which refers to income already lost as of the date of the lawsuit or settlement.

-To help you better understand these concepts, in this article our Las Vegas personal injury lawyers discuss:
+To help you better understand these concepts, in this article our Nevada personal injury lawyers discuss:

 - 1. The difference between “lost wages” and “lost earning capacity” in Nevada